-So, how can you survive the workday with little or no sleep at all?
+So, what can you do to combat tiredness at work with little or no sleep at all?
 The following tips will help you push through the challenge and feel a little better by the end of it.

-As mentioned before, a lack of sleep can affect your immune system which, in turn, can make you sick.
+As mentioned before, a lack of sleep can affect your immune system, which, in turn, can make you sick.
 To avoid complete burnout, use energy-boosting supplements to help you fight that sluggish feeling and get back on track.
-Multivitamins like Berocca and Centrum release energy throughout the day to enhance mental performance.
-You could also opt for Emergen-C, supplements with vitamin B or echinacea to boost your energy and immune system.
+Multivitamins release energy throughout the day to enhance mental performance.
+You could also opt for supplements with vitamin B or echinacea to boost your energy and immune system.

-Sometimes, a few rays of sunlight and a little vitamin D is all you need to feel more alert and energised.
-If you have 15 minutes to spare, sit in the sun and enjoy your morning coffee to start your day off on the right foot.
+Sometimes a few rays of sunlight and a little vitamin D is all you need to feel more alert and energized.
+Spare 15 minutes, find the sun in your office and embrace it.
 The sun will release happy endorphins and leave a lasting effect to perform well on the job all day.

 Have you noticed how you feel bloated and tired after your lunchtime meal, making you want to curl up into a ball and take a catnap?
 It may be because of the quantity of food you’re consuming, so swap your heavy meals for several smaller ones throughout the day to fight this dreadful feeling.
 Spacing your meals throughout the day will help regulate your blood sugar and combat any loss of energy.

 You should also avoid high-sugar, high-carb and processed foods that will give you a small sprout of energy before making you crash and burn.
 Instead, opt for healthy snacks that are high in protein, fiber and healthy fats, and low in sugar.

 6. Limit your caffeine intake